dmfranko/lazyman/README.md

 A simple web automation test framework using [selenium-webdriver](http://docs.seleniumhq.org/projects/webdriver/),[watir-webdriver](https://github.com/watir/watir-webdriver),[page-object](https://github.com/cheezy/page-object) and [rspec](https://github.com/rspec/rspec).

 This should get you up and running magically.
+Much like rails this should scaffold tests and make it easy to add new specs an pages using generators and templates.

 Install magicspec
 ---------------